FredMFNRogers/ThreatFox2Snort/README.md

 # ThreatFox2Snort
 Python script created to generate Snort rules from IOCs reported by ThreatFox during the past 48 hours.
+This script excludes IOCs containing dotted quads for accuracy and redundancy.

 # Usage Options:
   - **--config CONFIG**       (Path to configuration file)